Lizzo’s Glastonbury set leaves you baffled as to why she didn’t headline – review

 And Lizzo has more pep and fizz than a Berocca dropped in Prosecco.
 There’s Shirley Bassey drama as she enters to “Cuz I Love You”, dressed in an incredible PVC lace-up catsuit, and flanked by dancers in pink lamé.
 The song’s stellar high note, meanwhile, serves as a reminder that she is a singer and rapper with astonishing range.
 Beyond the high-concept slogans and fun choreography, Lizzo is an artist at the top of her game.

-She’s come a long way, from fun-poking, rough-and-ready alt-rapper to classy instructor for your best Girl’s Night Out ever.
+She’s come a long way, from fun-poking, rough-and-ready alt-rapper to classy instructor for your best girl’s night out ever.
 “The first time I played here in 2018 it was in a big ass tent.
 There was nobody in there,” she tells the crowd.
 Now it’s a totally different story: her show is a slick, life-affirming celebration that runs the gamut of pop, disco and R&B with hits such as “Juice”, “I Love You Bitch” and “About Damn Time” (although sometimes a little too slick, perhaps – at one point she yells for everyone to get their lighters up, a well-rehearsed line from her tour that didn’t get cut for Glasto, as the sun scorches the sky behind her).

 Still, she variously tells the huge audience that the internet can p**s off, everyone should be kind to themselves and asks Glastonbury to twerk.
 As if the message wasn’t clear enough, she then shouts, “this is a bad bitch meditation!” – although her idea of zen includes a guitarist shredding on her knees, two male dancers coming onstage for “Boys”, and Lizzo dramatically falling to the floor with her rhinestone mic stand.

-It’s all fun and hi-NRG enough but the best bit comes during the final section when Lizzo, resplendent in a gold tasselled dress, gets out her flute and plays alongside two young flautists in pink catsuits, before shifting into her single “Special” and a quick snippet of Whitney Houston’s “I’m Every Woman”.
+It’s all fun but the best bit comes during the final section when Lizzo, resplendent in a gold tasselled dress, gets out her flute and plays alongside two young flautists in pink catsuits, before shifting into her single “Special” and a quick snippet of Whitney Houston’s “I’m Every Woman”.

 As she moves to the front of the stage for a solo, she must be the only performer ever who has serenaded such an enormous crowd with a flute solo as a dancer jiggles her buttocks beside her.
 She is the baddest bitch and don’t we know it.